-- Data represents Campbell employees currently registered in our HR Database (approx. 85 percent of all employees) and does not include contract or seasonal employees or Kelsen Group and a portion of our employees in Indonesia and Malaysia.
-We are continuing to progress toward total integration. - Does not include contract workers, Bolthouse Farms, Kelsen Group, Indonesia or Malaysia.
+Data represents Campbell employees currently registered in our HR Database (approx. 85 percent of all employees) and does not include contract or seasonal employees or a portion of our employees in Indonesia and Malaysia.
+We are continuing to progress toward total integration.